-- 47. If the appropriate officer has reasonable grounds for suspecting that a person is carrying property that may be seized under section 47C of POCA (see paragraphs 20 and 21), the appropriate officer should take the following steps: - the appropriate officer gives the person their name or other identifier (subject to paragraph 6); - the person is given the name and location of the office or station to which the appropriate officer is attached; - the person is informed about which of the seven pre-conditions the appropriate officer relies on to exercise their powers (see paragraph 20 above); - the person is informed that there are reasonable grounds for suspecting that they are carrying property which may be seized; - the person is given a clear explanation of the grounds for the reasonable suspicion; - the person is informed that they can be searched under section 47E of POCA for the purposes of seizing such property and that failure to comply could amount to a criminal offence;
+47. If the officer has reasonable grounds for suspecting that a person is carrying property that may be seized under section 195C of POCA (see paragraphs 20 and 21), the officer should take the following steps:

+- the officer gives the person their name or other identifier (subject to paragraph 6); - the person is given the name and location of the office or station to which the officer is attached; - the person is informed about which of the seven pre-conditions the officer relies on to exercise their powers (see paragraph 20 above); - the person is informed that there are reasonable grounds for suspecting that they are carrying property which may be seized; - the person is given a clear explanation of the grounds for the reasonable suspicion; - the person is informed that they can be searched under section 195E of POCA for the purposes of seizing such property and that failure to comply could amount to a criminal offence; - the officer gives or shows the person any document authorising the search.